Skip to main content

 • The user signing in doesn’t have an email attribute populated in Entra.
 Verify on the user’s profile.

 Cause: Most likely the Entra client secret expired.
-Entra caps secrets at 24 months and SSO breaks silently the moment they roll over.Fix: Rotate the secret in Certificates & secrets, copy the new Value, and update it in Barndoor’s IdP settings.
+Entra caps secrets at 24 months and SSO breaks silently the moment they expire.Fix: Rotate the secret in Certificates & secrets, copy the new Value, and update it in Barndoor’s IdP settings.
 Set a calendar reminder a few weeks before the next expiration.

 Cause: The Redirect URI registered in Entra’s Authentication settings doesn’t exactly match the one Barndoor is sending.Fix: In Barndoor, recopy the Redirect URI from Step 2 of the SSO setup wizard.
 Paste it into Entra’s Authentication → Web → Redirect URIs.
 URLs are case- and trailing-slash-sensitive.